 - The Smartshares NZ Property ETF is an alternative to the NZ Commercial Property Fund.

 Though not all of Smartshares and Kernel’s funds overlap.
 Smartshares has a more comprehensive offering including funds that cover more specific geographies and sectors such Europe, Emerging Markets, and Australian Resources.
-Smartshares also have a couple of thematic funds in the form of an Automation and Robotics ETF and Healthcare Innovation ETF, and funds that invest in more conservative bond and cash assets.
+Smartshares also have a couple of thematic funds in the form of an Automation and Robotics ETF and Healthcare Innovation ETF, and more conservative bond and cash options.
 However, a few of Smartshares’ funds overlap with each other and can be confusing for investors.
 Many of Kernel’s funds like the Global Infrastructure and Global Dividend Aristocrats funds don’t have a Smartshares alternative.

 Another key difference is that Kernel’s funds are unlisted, while Smartshares’ funds are ETFs (listed on the NZ sharemarket and available through brokers like Sharesies and platforms like InvestNow).
 Kernel argues unlisted funds provide a more efficient structure in terms of tax and trading costs.
 This may be true with Kernel’s fees lower than Smartshares’ fees on average.
 But those investing between $25,000 to around $50,000 may find Smartshares slightly cheaper due to Kernel’s account fee.